Alpine Wine Tours is family owned and operated by Emma Chisholm and Lee Saunders.

 He too has whiled away many an afternoon exploring the best wine regions in New Zealand and Australia but says nothing compares to Central Otago.

-Lee is currently studying for his WSET Level 2 qualification which is globally recognised from the Wine & Spirit Education Trust.
+Lee gained his WSET Level 2 qualification which is globally recognised from the Wine & Spirit Education Trust.

 Originally from the North Island, Jamie relocated to Queenstown in 2009 as a primary school teacher before becoming a local guide.